-- We already discussed that p-waves pass through all medium while S-waves passes only through solid medium.
+- We already discussed that p-waves pass through all mediums while S-waves pass only through solid mediums.

 - With the help of these properties of primary waves, seismologists have a fair idea about the interior of the earth.

-- Even though p-waves pass through all mediums, it causes reflection when it enters from one medium to another.
+- Even though p-waves pass through all mediums, they cause reflection when they enter from one medium to another.

 - The variations in the direction of waves are inferred with the help of their record on seismographs.

 - The area where the seismograph records no waves is called as ‘shadow zone’ of that wave.

 - Accordingly, it is observed that the area beyond 1050 does not receive S-waves, and the area between 1050 to 1400 does not receive P-waves.

 - Seismometers are the instruments that are used to measure the motion of the ground, which includes those seismic waves generated by earthquakes, volcanic eruptions, and other seismic sources.